-My yarns are lovingly hand dyed using filtered rain water and dried in the sparkling New Zealand sunshine.
+My yarns are lovingly hand dyed using double filtered rain water and dried in the sparkling New Zealand sunshine.
 I use professional acid dyes from USA and NZ.

 The Story of My Yarns

 Sourced from the best mills here in New Zealand and also small family run mills in England, my yarns are carefully selected by myself for their quality and beauty.

 An experienced knitter, spinner and dyer, I pour my passion for colour, texture and style into every strand I dye.

 Proudly Kiwi and a Northlander, I am an avid traveller where I meet and interact with people of diverse cultures.
 This inspires me to tell my story though colour, texture and pattern!
 Your stitches tell stories.
 What is your story going to be?